How to Build Emergency Savings in 6 Months or Less

 Automation removes the temptation to spend money and makes saving a priority without requiring constant attention.

-Tracking your progress is essential to staying motivated.
-Break your goal into smaller milestones and celebrate each one.
-For example, if your target is $6,000, celebrate when you hit $1,000, $3,000, and so on.
-Rewards don’t have to be extravagant—a movie night or a favorite treat can be enough to keep you inspired.
+Tracking your savings progress is essential to staying motivated.
+Break your main goal into smaller milestones and celebrate each achievement.
+For example, if your target is $6,000, celebrate when you hit $1,000 or $3,000.
+Your rewards do not have to be extravagant.
+A simple movie night or a favorite treat is often enough to keep you inspired to save.

 Keep Your Emergency Fund for Emergencies Only